SolaDevSolide/NodeDevProject/README.md

 ---

 **Enjoy using our app!** Feel free to open issues or contribute improvements via pull requests.
-And please don't delete our main branch as it is not protected if you do we will be very sad (´,_ゝ`)
+And please don't delete our main branch as it is not protected, if you do we will be very sad (´,_ゝ`)